Tax guide

 Keep these in a single folder with a short computation note.
 Even a plain-language note — "this number appears in the return because..." — is worth writing.
 It becomes invaluable months later when a Form 16 amount, an AIS entry, or a bank interest figure needs to be explained.

-- Compare Form 16 or Form 16A against AIS, TIS, Form 26AS, and bank records.
+• In the bank interest TDS working, compare Form 16 or Form 16A with AIS, TIS, Form 26AS, and bank records.

 The costliest mistake is often choosing the wrong correction route.
-A revised return, a rectification request, AIS feedback, ITR-U, a demand payment, a grievance, or a notice reply each solve distinct problems.
+For bank interest TDS, a revised return, a rectification request, AIS feedback, ITR-U, a demand payment, a grievance, or a notice reply each solve distinct problems.
 Do not reach for whichever option is most visible on the portal; pick the one that fits the situation and the statutory window.

 Calculators and tools are preparation aids, not a replacement for document verification.
 If your return includes capital gains, foreign assets, business income, a large refund, a tax-credit mismatch, or a pending notice, have the position reviewed before filing.